 I then spent several years as the head of Bath’s Microprocessor Unit in what is now Bath University Computing Services.

 In 1984 I took up a lectureship in manufacturing in Bath’s Department of Mechanical Engineering and was subsequently promoted to senior lecturer.
-I retired in 2012 to concentrate on the RepRap Project and my company RepRap Ltd (see below).
+I left Bath University in 2012 to concentrate on the RepRap Project and my company RepRap Ltd (see below).

 My main areas of research are tribology, geometric modelling and geometric computing in general (I am one of the creators of the Bowyer-Watson algorithm for Voronoi diagrams), the application of computers to manufacturing, the creation of smart hydrophilic-polymer gels using affinity interactions, and the engineering use of biology, called Biomimetics.
 In Biomimetics I work on self-copying and self-assembly in engineering.